roo-nju/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Hardware-Software Co-design
-- Efficient neural networks
+- Computing-in-Memory Architecture
-- Domain Specific Architecture
+- Design Space Exploration

 # Education to show in About widget
 education: